 Honors in Philosophy

-The Honors Program is designed to enable superior students to do independent study and research.
+The Honors Program is designed to enable high-achieving students to do independent study and research under the supervision of a Philosophy faculty member.
 The program culminates in the writing of a senior thesis.

 To be eligible for the Honors Program, a student must:

 - Have an overall GPA of 3.30 or higher

 - Have a GPA of 3.70 or higher in the Philosophy coursework they have taken at UNM

 Students interested in the Honors Program in Philosophy should submit an application to the Philosophy Honors Advisor during their junior year and absolutely no later than the beginning of their senior year.
 (Admission to the Honors Program cannot be granted after the beginning of the student's senior year).

 Once a student's application has been approved, a meeting with the Philosophy Honors Advisor should be scheduled to secure a thesis committee and obtain information on completing the Honors Program.

 The Honors Sequence: PHIL 497 (Honors Seminar) & PHIL 499 (Honors Thesis)